 The biggest fans make pilgrimages to the source.
-Busloads of asparagus enthusiasts travel to farms in the states of Baden-Württemberg and Lower Saxony are two of the most important asparagus growing regions, with the city of Beelitz claiming the north-eastern title.
-Each region claims to grow the best Spargel, but the only way to know for sure is to tour them all.
+Busloads of asparagus enthusiasts travel to farms in the states of Baden-Württemberg in Germany's southwest, Lower Saxony in the northwest, and Beelitz in the northeast to enjoy the prized vegetable.
+Each region claims to grow the best spargel, but the only way to know for sure is to tour them all.

-The start of the route, Schwetzingen, is home to an elegant mosque and claims the title of “Asparagus Capital of the World”.
-The asparagus market has been happening here on the first Saturday in May for over 100 years.
-When you are walking through the city, look for the statue of the Spargelfrau in which a woman is selling the beloved vegetable.
+Schwetzingen, the start of the route, claims the title of “Asparagus Capital of the World.”
+The asparagus market has been happening here on the first Saturday in May for decades.
+Walk through the city and look for the statue of the Spargelfrau in which a woman is selling the beloved vegetable.